hemati/FlowiseDocs/using-langflux/embed.md

 ### Tutorials

-* Watch how to embed Flowise in a Bootstrap 5 website
+* Watch how to embed LangFlux in a Bootstrap 5 website

 {% embed url="https://youtu.be/4paQ2wObDQ4" %}